a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 <div id="config-options-example"></div>

-??? example "Comprehensive example of all config options"
+??? example "Comprehensive example of Makoto config options"
     The below config illustrates configuring two different Android apps: a regular one for the masses and a second one with much tighter security constraints.
 This makes no sense when Warden Supreme is integrated into a back-end.
     If, however, a dedicated attestation service is deployed that is then used to issue certificates for apps used by different services, this can be legitimate.